MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

 ## Test autoscaling

-Now, you are ready to observe the scaling up and scaling down capability.
+Now, you're ready to observe the scaling up and scaling down capability.
 This article opens new sessions using `curl` to access the application.
 Once average account is larger than 10, scaling up action happens.
-The sessions last for 150s, the open session account decrease as the sessions expire.
+The sessions last for 150 seconds, the open session account decrease as the sessions expire.
 Once average account is less than 10, scaling down action happens.
 Follow the steps to cause scaling up and scaling down actions.

 First, obtain the application URL.